-- 10. Principle F: Managing risks & performance through robust internal control and strong public financial management - 10.1 There is a Risk Management Policy and Practitioner Guide used throughout the Service which is applied to projects, programmes and some planned departmental activity.
-All strategic risks are reviewed quarterly by the risk owners and six monthly by the Risk Management Board (RMB). - 10.2 There is a well-established network of Risk Champions who promote good practice and ensure that risk is considered locally as part of regular team meetings.
-This network gains some real value in sharing of best practice and acting as a 'peer group' in the management and maintenance of risk. - 10.3 Members and officers at all levels of the Authority recognise that risk management is part of their day-to-day job.
+- 10. Principle F: Managing risks & performance through robust internal control and strong public financial management. - 10.1 There is a Risk Management Policy and Practitioner (how to) Guide used throughout the Service which is also applied to projects, programmes, and some planned departmental activity.
+All strategic and departmental risks are reviewed quarterly by the risk owners and Risk Management Group (RMG) and the strategic risk register is reported quarterly to Audit Committee. - 10.2 There is a well-established network of Risk Champions who promote good practice and ensure that risk is considered locally as part of regular departmental/team meetings.
+This network gains some real value in sharing of best practice and acting as a 'peer group' and critical friend in the management and maintenance of risk. - 10.3 Members and officers at all levels of the Authority recognise that risk management is part of their day-to-day job.
 An owner is allocated to risks on the risk register and they are responsible for regularly reviewing and managing the risks to which they are assigned.
-Risk training is scheduled every two years and forms part of the Member development and induction programmes. - 10.4 Health and Safety risks are robustly managed in accordance with the Health and Safety Policies and Procedures and by the application of Standard Operating Procedures that are regularly reviewed and updated as necessary.
+Risk management training is scheduled every two years and also forms part of the Member development and induction programmes. - 10.4 Health and Safety risks are robustly managed in accordance with the Health and Safety

+Policies and Procedures and by the application of Standard Operating Procedures that are regularly reviewed and updated as necessary.